Looks like, bootstrapped businesses barely get the required attention.

 I call it a blessing in disguise.

-Startup Owners learn to make the best out of the worst.
+Running a bootstrapped startup means, Startup Owners learn to make the best out of the worst.

 The founders upgrade their skills by learning on the job.